 I quickly learned the difference between true Parmesan and Parmesan imported from outside of Parma when shopping for the cheese for this dish.
 True Parmesan was marked as such on the rind (pictured above) and on packages of grated Parmesan, specifying it was “from Italy.”
 This cheese was much more expensive that the other varieties of Parmesan, most of which specified it was from Argentina.

-It is interesting to study the diffusion of cuisine.
+Tracing this recipe through history was an interesting study of the diffusion of cuisine.
 The menu from Martinelli’s is a relic of the era in which this diffusion of Italian culture into the United States began in Northern California.
 This dish, while simple, represents a blending of Italian cultures that have permeated the American palate.
 The regional cuisine throughout the United States has influence native to its own resources and to the cultures and heritages that have influences the region.
 The history of food in the United States is unique in the fact that it inadvertently pursued the globalization of cuisine from its earliest form and continues to develop that tradition today.

 Originally Published: May 7th, 2018 || Last Updated: April 4th, 2022